People on the Move in a Changing Climate

-This workshop in Anchorage is the final workshop in a series of workshops held across the U.S. This workshop will focus on Alaska, the Pacific Islands, and provide case studies of climate induced human mobility across the world.
+This workshop in Anchorage is the final workshop in a series of workshops held across the U.S. This workshop will focus on Alaska, the Pacific Northwest, and Pacific Island regions, and provide case studies of climate induced human mobility across the world.
 This includes both areas where coastal residents are moving away from the coasts, and those areas where we might see receiving communities.

 The planning committee is currently working on the agenda and seeking feedback related to climate induced mobility in Alaska, the Pacific Region, and on the international scale.
 A final agenda will be distributed to registered participants within a week of the workshop.

 There is limited travel assistance for this workshop.
 When you register you can request travel assistance.
 Any questions, please contact the workshop coordinator Davin Holen at Alaska Sea Grant.

 Meeting lead: Davin Holen, Coastal Community Resilience Specialist